 Differences in view on the future size of the CAP budget have been aired in the General Affairs Council where the ultimate decisions will be prepared.
 The Austrian Presidency’s most recent report (from September 2018) on the state of play on the MFF discussions noted that many delegations wanted “to preserve the traditional Treaty-based policies (Cohesion and Agriculture) as, in their view, these policies retain a crucial role in achieving EU objectives including the continuation of the convergence process across the EU, and these policies continue to provide EU added value”, while other delegations “prefer a stronger focus on current political priorities, new challenges and key issues of the future where in their view EU added value is the highest.
 These delegations call for the strict prioritisation of resources in a future Union of 27 Member States and insist on additional savings as regards traditional policies.”

 The importance of what is contained in the European Council MFF conclusions for the future CAP budget is also bound to have an impact on the preparation of the Parliament’s position on the draft CAP legislation.
 The AGRI Committee rapporteurs are pushing ahead with their draft Opinions which are expected to be sent for translation by the end of this week and to be discussed in Committee in mid or late November.
 There will then be a short period for the submission of amendments, with a view to holding a vote in Committee in late March.
 This is a very ambitious timetable and will surely be affected by whether there are European Council conclusions on the CAP budget before that date.

 This post was written by Alan Matthews.

-Update 19 Oct 2018: This post was updated to take acccount of the statement in the material accompanying the draft Regulation that the EAFRD allocation between Member States was based on objective criteria and past performance.
+Update 19 Oct 2018: This post was updated to take account of the statement in the material accompanying the draft Regulation that the EAFRD allocation between Member States was based on objective criteria and past performance.